TalosSources/carte_interactive_UP/CONTRIBUTING.md

 - Create page in [pages folder](https://gitlab.com/kollaborativ-ekonomi/smartakartan4/-/tree/main/react-frontend/src/pages).
 - data transferred to react via REST API defined in [urls.py](https://gitlab.com/kollaborativ-ekonomi/smartakartan4/-/blob/main/smartakartan4/urls.py) and [views.py](https://gitlab.com/kollaborativ-ekonomi/smartakartan4/-/blob/main/website/views.py)

-#SOcial

 ## Interactions with other developers

 Done mainly via our slack, and also via GitLab issues

-## Work process

-TODO
+## People, roles and contact info

+[Link to Google Drive](https://docs.google.com/spreadsheets/d/1JJy8dElqG6_5EAk4F8F5O_uArkIzjXly7_qbCxSe8UI) ("Restricted - Only people with access can open with the link")

+## Merge Requests and Workflow Overview

+We do issue work in branches and then merge into the main branch

 ## Decision process

-Jonathan is the product owner.
-He has the experience with the product and the overview
+Jonathan is the product owner (he has the experience with the product and the overview)

-## Technical overview
+## Technical overview and architecture

 Tech overview diagram: https://docs.google.com/drawings/d/15sx4YFCvtGF8nAua7IqMI7zYry7YVGBZa7iAJvCffBQ/edit?usp=sharing